dzackgarza/Research/Notes/PostnikovTowers.md

 \[
 \pi_*(X) \da \bigoplus_{j=1}^\infty \pi(X; x_0)
 \]

+Since this construction is functorial, any homeomorphism $f:X\to X'$ will induced an isomorphism $\pi_*(X) \cong \pi_*(X')$ of graded groups, so this provides
-Although the homotopy groups themselves are not a *complete* invariant of the topological type of $X$ -- that is, we can generally construct spaces $X'$ that are homotopy-equivalent to $X$ but not *homeomorphic* to $X$ -- this will provide partial information that will allow us to distinguish spaces.
+Although the homotopy groups themselves are not a *complete* invariant of the topological type of $X$ -- that is, we can generally construct spaces $X'$ that are homotopy-equivalent to $X$ but not *homeomorphic* to $X$ -- this will provide partial information that will allow us to distinguish spaces that are not even homotopy-equivalent.

 Moreover, in this process we will determine what extra information is needed to in fact obtain a *complete* set of homotopy invariants for $X$.
 In other words, we hope to answer the question of how much data it takes to uniquely specify $[X]$, the homotopy type of $X$.

 We'll restrict our attention first to the subcategory of CW complexes.